Kashim Ibrahim University

-Borno State University is in Maiduguri, Borno State, Nigeria.
+Kashim Ibrahim University formerly Borno State University is Borno State government-owned university located in Maiduguri, northeast Nigeria.
 It was established in 2016.
 It has five faculties with over 20 departments.
-The pioneer and current vice chancellor of the university is Prof. Umar Kyari Sandabe.
-In June 2021, the university's senate building was inaugurated by Muhammadu Buhari, former president of Nigeria.
-The institution's pioneer Vice-Chancellor was Prof. Umar Kyari Sandabe.
-In October 2024, Prof. Babagana Gutti was appointed as the substantive Vice-Chancellor.
+The pioneer vice chancellor of the university is Prof. Umar Kyari Sandabe.
+In June 2021, the university's senate building was inaugurated by Muhammadu Buhari, the president of Nigeria.
+In October 2024, Prof. Babagana Gutti was appointed as the new Vice-Chancellor.

-In January 2025, Gov. Babagana Zulum of Borno State approved the renaming of the institution to Kashim Ibrahim University, Maiduguri, to honour the first Northern Nigeria’s first Governor, Sir Kashim Ibrahim.
+In January 2025, Gov. Babagana Zulum of Borno State approved the renaming of the institution to Kashim Ibrahim University, Maiduguri, to honour the first Northern Nigeria's first Governor, Sir Kashim Ibrahim.

+Mission

+Mission of the Borno State University is to provide excellent, modem, free and dynamic environment and adequate facilities, conducive for training and research through its programs for students to acquire the right type of knowledge and skill of good quality that would enable them to be self- employable and that are relevant to the transformation and accelerated development of Borno State, Nigeria and the world in general.